rockstor/rockstor-doc/interface/docker-based-rock-ons/bareos-backup-server.rst

 Create Shares
 ^^^^^^^^^^^^^

-The following :ref:`Share <shares>` names are arbitrary but will help in following this how-to:
+The following :ref:`Share <shares>` names are arbitrary but will help in following this guide:

 Create the following, `(bareos:bareos)` indicates the required user:group for each.